block-core/angor-blog/src/content/posts/Angor vs. Traditional Crowdfunding/index.md

 ### 4. Costs and Fees

 #### Traditional Crowdfunding Platforms:
-Platform Fees: Traditional platforms charge a percentage of the funds raised, typically ranging from 5% to 10%, in addition to payment processing fees.
+Platform Fees: Traditional platforms charge a percentage of the funds raised, typically ranging from 5% to 15%, in addition to payment processing fees.

 Hidden Costs: Additional costs may include promotional fees or charges for premium features

 #### Angor:
-Lower Fees: As a decentralized platform, Angor can offer lower fees by eliminating the need for a central authority and reducing operational costs.
+Lower Fees: Angor charges a minimal fee of just 1%, significantly lower than traditional platforms.
+This is made possible by its decentralized nature, reducing operational costs.

 Transparency in Costs: Any fees associated with Bitcoin transactions or Nostr usage are typically lower and more transparent.